lmco/lm-mit-momentum22/README.md

 Refer to the [geopandas](https://geopandas.org/getting_started/install.html#installing-with-pip) website if you experience issues with missing dependencies for geopandas.

-## 8. Clone the Momentum22 Project folder from GitHub
+## 8. Clone the Momentum22 project folder from GitHub

 1. [Generate a new SSH key on your computer](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
 2. [Add the SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)